Granitosaurus/granitosaurus.github.io/content/code/scrapy-help.md

 Good old IRC has been there for decades and even though it dropped in popularity quite significantly, it's still a great place to get help on any subject and scrapy is not an exception.
 Feel free to join the channel and ask questions about anything scrapy related; you can find me there too!

+* [Scrapinghub Forums][shforums]
+Scrapinghub is the company behind scrapy and they have a user forum, so naturally it's a great place to look for help when it comes to your scrapy issues!

+* Reddit
+There's an official [scrapy subreddit][scrapyreddit], which isn't very active but I can tell you for a fact that a lot of people that are involved with scrapy keep an eye on it.
+It's a great place for some discussions that might not fit stackoverflow and irc.

 # Providing Information

 To debug an issue and get the help you need you need to provide information about your problem: